-Currently, more than 55 million Hispanics living in the United States represents a growing market for the health care.
-However, barriers of language and culture can make it difficult for Hispanics to navigate the U.S. healthcare system.
+Currently, more than 55 million Hispanics living in the United States represents a growing market for health care.
+However, barriers of language and culture can make it difficult to navigate the U.S. healthcare system.
 Translating content into Spanish is only one way for the healthcare industry to reach out this growing demographic.
 Marketing to Hispanics also requires developing cultural competency by investing time and energy in learning about the characteristics and needs of this diverse population.

 David Luna, president of the National Forum for Latino Health Executives, remarks that cultural competence within the U.S. healthcare system should “begin with a willingness to inquire and discover the actual needs and preferences of the patient in a clinical setting, and of the populations that you have in your overall patient populations.”
 He offers the following tips for healthcare marketing to Hispanics:

 Or call 215-729-6765 to talk with a team member.

 - Know your target market: Do not assume that all Hispanics share the same cultural heritage, religion, family values, health issues, and beliefs surrounding medical care.
 Thus, conducting a pre-translation cultural assessment is an invaluable way for healthcare providers to critically assess the impact of their message within the context of a target culture’s norms and preferences.
 Images, terminology, colors, tone, and level of formality are all taken into account during the cultural assessment.
 The cultural assessment not only provides guidance as to what content may require adaptation, but also helps the healthcare provider gain a better understanding of what is relevant to their target audience.
 For example, Hispanic millennials are going to have very different healthcare needs and ways of “consuming” information than their parents and grandparents.